What is Anxiety?

 Personality type or personality disorders:

-People with certain personality type are more prone to develop anxiety disorders.
+People with certain personality types are more prone to develop anxiety disorders.
 People having low self-esteem and poor coping skills while dealing with different life situations are more prone to suffer from anxiety disorders.
 This basic nature of an individual makes them vulnerable to anxiety disorder.

 In some patients, anxiety is a maladaptive learning response to certain past bad experiences or stressful situations.
 This maladaptive learning becomes generalized and reflects in the behavior of the person and anticipating future similar situations.